ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

 }

 ```
 Now Run your Xcode project.
-You should now see this in your console in Xcode
+You should now see this in your console in Xcode (Make sure that you switch target from the framework to App, just next to the stop button)

 ```jconsole
 No command supplied, defaulting to serve...